FaneTree/project4-yumyumbites/README.md

         </div>
       );
      ```
-- Schema design and connection was hard to manage as it is always confusing.
-The hardest thing was the detail inside post which comprises of:
+- Schema design and a connection was hard to manage as it is always confusing.
+The hardest thing was the detail inside the post which comprises of:
    - Title, Slug, Excerpt, Content, Featured Image, Featured Post, Author, Categories, and Comment.
-   - The schema design includes Author, Category, Comment, Post.
+   - The schema design includes Author, Category, Comment, and Post.
   <br>
   <a href="https://ibb.co/6rdRf4y">
       <img src="https://i.ibb.co/5G7Wf51/Screen-Shot-2023-05-25-at-11-39-52-pm.png" alt="Screen-Shot-2023-05-25-at-11-39-52-pm"  border="0" height="auto" />
   </a>

-### :book: Lession:
+### :book: Lesson:
 - It is hard to properly design schema in one go and expect it to cover all needs.
-- You can face dilemma or paradox of choice in term of package or pre-built components to use.
+- You can face a dilemma or paradox of choice in terms of the package or pre-built components to use.
-- Choosing right database provider is hard and also time consuming.
+- Choosing the right database provider is hard and also time-consuming.
 I choose this graphql as I would like to try this.

 ### :bookmark: Future updates:
-- Create user / author log-in, sign-up and sign-out.
+- Create user/author log-in, sign-up, and sign-out.
 - Create CRUD interfaces for authors and also users to add comments, create articles, and manage comments visibility.
-- Manage navbar properly in order to manage more categories.
+- Manage the navbar properly to manage more categories.
 - Implement a text editor: Integrate a rich text editor into the application.
 - Enable image uploading: Configure the text editor's image upload functionality.